DukeMavor/printf/README.md

-#0x11.
+# 0x11.
 C - printf

-Description
+# Description

-This team project is part of the ALX Software engineering curriculum. _printf replicates the C standard library printf() function.
+** This team project is part of the ALX Software engineering curriculum. _printf replicates the C standard  library printf() function.

-What you should learn from this project:
+# What you should learn from this project:

-How to use git in a team setting
+* How to use git in a team setting
-Applying variadic functions to a big project
+* Applying variadic functions to a big project
-The complexities of printf
+* The complexities of printf
-Managing a lot of files and finding a good workflow
+* Managing a lot of files and finding a good workflow
+* team work

+# Authors